BranchMetrics/Branch-Example-Deep-Linking-Branchster-Web/README.md

  ◯ angular-sanitize.js
  ◉ angular-touch.js
 ```
+*Tip: Select and deselect options in the Angular library list with the up and down arrow keys and the spacebar.*

 And now a bunch of magic will happen (this is where you see the real value of Yeoman).
 Yeoman will automatically setup a directory scaffolding, and install the proper npm and bower packages!
-Great point to go grab a cub of coffee.
+This is a great point to go grab a cub of coffee, as it will take a few minutes to install everything.